Andy Rinomhota: International career

 In December 2017, Zimbabwe explored the option of convincing Rinomhota to represent them at international level, which he is qualified to play for through his father.
 In May 2018, Rinomhota was named in Zimbabwe's provisional squad for the 2018 COSAFA Cup.
 However, Zimbabwe faced difficulties in getting Rinomhota into their squad, as Zimbabwean law required him to renounce his British citizenship in order to get a local passport.
+He eventually made his debut for Zimbabwe on 19 November 2023 in a 2026 World Cup qualifier against Nigeria played in Rwanda.